Spectral description of non-commutative local systems on surfaces and non-commutative cluster varieties: Introduction

-2mm A local system of finite dimensional $R$-vector spaces provides a local system of flags in its fibers.
+A flat connection on an $R$-vector bundle induces a flat connection on the bundle of flags in its fibers.

-\bd \la{9.9.11.1} A framed $R$-local system on $S$ is a local system of finite dimensional $R$-vector spaces on $S$ with a framing, given by flat sections of the restriction of the associated local system of flags to the neighborhoods of the marked points. \ed
+\bd \la{9.9.11.1} A framed $R$-local system on a decorated surface $\bS$ is a local system of finite dimensional $R$-vector spaces on $\bS$ with a framing, given by flat sections of the restriction of the associated local system of flags to the neighborhoods of the marked points. \ed